 Call and discuss your plans with us.
 If you are considering a project that may require a permit, we strongly encourage you to first contact our office.
 This consultation will help to determine if you need a permit and the information required, such as plans and studies, that may be needed for us to assess your permit application.
 In order to submit an application, you must be the owner of the property listed on the application or complete a Landowner Authorization Form.

 When you are ready to apply, you will need to submit a completed application for permit and the appropriate review fee.
-These are available below.
+This can be done online.
 Include all drawings, studies and information required, signed and dated, as we cannot begin to process your submission until the application is complete.

 Once ERCA receives your completed application, staff review the plans, complete a site inspection and/or survey if required, and take the steps needed to make an informed decision.
 This typically takes 15-30 business days for standard applications not requiring an engineering review.
 If staff are unable to issue a permit in compliance with our approved policies and procedures, a recommendation will be made to the Board of Directors for approval, approval with conditions, or decline of your permit application.

 Frequently Asked Questions